 Closing Accounts

-Closing a delinquent account doesn’t erase it from your credit history.
-Even if you close an account with a past-due balance, the delinquency will continue to be reported until the balance is paid off in full.
+Closing a delinquent account doesn’t remove it from your credit history.
+Even if you close the account, the late payments will continue to appear until the balance is paid in full.
+It’s better to pay off or settle the debt before closing the account.

 Paying an Overdue Balance

-Paying off an overdue balance doesn’t automatically remove the negative entry from your report.
-Once paid, the account status will update to “OK,” but the late payment history remains unless you negotiate with the creditor to have it removed.
+Paying an overdue balance doesn’t automatically erase the negative entry.
+Once paid, the account status may change to “OK,” but the late payment record remains.
+To remove it completely, try sending a goodwill letter or negotiating with the creditor.

 Disputing Accurate Information